Koverse/documentation/kc-docs/connectionsThirdDraft.rst

 To remove a filter, simply click the "X" next to the filter attribute.
 (needs image)

+You can also click on "CLEAR FILTERS" to remove all currently applied filters.

 Clicking on an entity in the seach results will display a profile of that entity with its associated view tabs.
 Each view is customizable.

 .. image:: ../kc-docs/search_entity_view.png